COVID-19 pandemic in Hungary: Timeline

 The sixth and seventh infected persons were announced on 8 March 2020.
 They were exposed to the earlier diagnosed five infected persons.
 One of them was a friend of one of the Iranian students who was participating in a birthday party.
 The other was the Hungarian wife of the British man in Debrecen.
 The next day, two other people were found to be infected, and, like the previous day, one of the infected had also come in contact with the first infected Iranian student.
-The other one was the wife of the elder man who has been isolated.
+The other one was the wife of the elder man who had been isolated.
 On 10 March 2020, three new cases were discovered with students related to the first infected Iranian student, so they had remained under quarantine.
 A day later, a Hungarian woman was announced as the 13th infected.
 She had come into contact with the first person isolated in Debrecen.
 Due to this she was hospitalised for several days.

 The first death which may have been due to the coronavirus occurred on 11 March 2020.
 A 99-year-old woman was in hospital, where she was operated on at Saint Imre Hospital.
 After the successful operation, she had fever and pneumonia.
 Her daughter – who visited her regularly – got pneumonia the same day.
 Later, the daughter was diagnosed with COVID-19.
 Her mother was never tested and so not registered in connection with coronavirus.

 Three new cases were reported on 12 March 2020.
 One was a student from Iran (a contact of the first case) whilst the other two were Hungarian citizens.
 One of the two Hungarians was a woman who had been in Saint Ladislaus Hospital for several days, the other one was a man travelling from Israel.
-On 12 March 2020, János Szlávik, head of Infectological Department of South Pest Center Hospital, confirmed that an Iranian citizen, held in quarantine, had recovered.
+On 12 March 2020, János Szlávik, head of Infectological Department of South Pest Centre Hospital, confirmed that an Iranian citizen, held in quarantine, had recovered.
 All of his test results were negative.